eduardomdrs/pwm_fan_controller/README.md

 # pwm_fan_controller
-A pwm fan controller implemented with a ATtiny85 and RS232 port.
+A pwm fan controller implemented with an ATtiny85 and RS232 port.